 Sociological exploration of American racial and ethnic groups.
 Emphasis placed on social construction of race and ethnicity, and patterns of intergroup contact.
 Historical comparative analysis of selected groups with emphasis on economic, political and structural inequalities.
-Please note outcomes are written to OBR standards using OBR language.
-Ohio Articulation Number OSS 050 Race and Ethnicity.
-This course also meets the requirements for OTM in Social and Behavioral Sciences TMSBS.
-UG OSS024 1774 (NCSC HISTORY 1050) - Western Civilization I # (OP Value 1.5) 3 credit(s) Content:
+1774 (NCSC HISTORY 1050) - Western Civilization I # (OP Value 1.5) 3 credit hours Content:

 This course presents an overview of European civilization from antiquity to about the year 1600, stressing the chief political, social, cultural, and religious developments within this span of time.
 This class will help students gain a better understanding of the historical narrative of European civilization, particularly as it relates to political institutions and structures and social and cultural developments; develop improved textual interpretation skills through the careful reading and discussion of ancient and medieval texts; and refine their ability to express ideas and produce convincing arguments through writing essays and short papers.
-UG Suggested High School Social Studies Sequence Graduation Requirement: 3 credits # Classes marked with # meet the requirements for gifted service options # An Honors Diploma requires 4 credits of social studies Grade 9 10 11 12 World Studies/Economics American History American Government and Social Studies Elective 0r # CCP Social Studies Electives 1862 (NCSC FYEX 1000) - College and Career Success for CCP Students 2 semester hours Content:
+Suggested High School Social Studies Sequence Graduation Requirement: 3 credits Classes marked with # meet the requirements for gifted service options # An Honors Diploma requires 4 credits of social studies Grade 9 10 11 12 World Studies/Economics American History American Government and Social Studies Elective Social Studies Elective or # CCP Social Studies Electives 1862 (NCSC FYEX 1000) - College and Career Success for CCP Students 2 credit hours Content:

 For many students, navigating the first year of college is a struggle as they are faced with new academic challenges and new challenges for managing relationships, resources, and more.
 This course is designed to assist students in determining their life course (academic and career).
 It will have students research careers and the education/training necessary to attain those careers.
 Students in FYEX1000 will also look at the soft skills necessary for success in school and life - motivation, goal-setting, time management/organization, interdependence, diversity, locus of control, self-efficacy/assertiveness, grit, growth mindset, deep learning, critical thinking, financial literacy, and study skills.
-This course includes 10 hours of financial literacy that may fulfill the state required high school financial literacy graduation requirement.
+This course includes 10 hours of financial literacy that may fulfill the state required high school financial literacy graduation requirement (through the class of 2025 only).

-STUDENT SUCCESS

-0010 Freshman Transition (QP Value 1.0)

-1⁄2 credit (full year) Required: 9

-Prerequisite: none

-Content: Freshman Transition is a support class which is embedded into all ninth-grade academic assist periods in order to help them transition from their middle and junior high schools to the high school setting.
-This class will teach incoming students at Galion High School how to organize their materials and manage their homework.
-Freshman Success will also provide a setting for students to track their grades, practice self-reflection, communicate and get to know the rest of the freshman class.

 PERSONALIZED LEARNING LAB

 Students need to fill their schedule with seven periods of Academic Instruction.
 In the case of a student whose schedule has a "hole" to fill and the course offerings for that class period will not work - they have previously taken the course, they have not met a prerequisite, etc. - they will be given a Personalized Learning Lab (PLL).
 Personalized Learning Lab will allow the student to choose an online offering from various elective classes to earn either .5 credit or 1 credit.
 Students will meet with their school counselor to finalize this course choice.

 Work Space

-Use this space tregistration for to sketch out your plans/idea m. as so that you are prepar red when you fill out your
+Use this space registration for to sketch out your plans/ideas m. so that you are prepa ared when you fill out your

-STUDENT NAM ME
+STUDENT NA ME

-GRADE NEXT YEAR
+GRADE NEXT Γ YEAR

-You must be enro olled in a minimum of 7 credite ed classes each semester.
+You must be enr rolled in a minimum of 7 credited classes each semester.

 COURSE NAME OF COURSE #OF CREDITS

-Four Year Plan
+~ Four Year Plan

 Grade 9 Grade 10 Grade 11 Grade 12

-,